IsaacJordannn/Small-Shell/README.md

 # Small-Shell
-In directory where smallsh.c is located, compile with:
+In directory where smallshell.c is located, compile with:
 ```
 gcc -std=gnu99 -o smallsh smallsh.c
 ```